simonioriy-create/Sleep-and-Gender-Analysis/README_2.md

 # 😴 Sleep & Gender Analysis

 > Exploring the relationship between gender and sleep quality using a dataset of 15,000 individuals.

-**Authors:** Ashley Cruz · Hanh Le · Simon Yoshizaki · Koa Choeynim

----
+My part involved numerical analysis

 ## 📖 Overview